KristiyanGeorgiev1996/SharpSkills/03.Programming-Fundamentals-C#/02.Common-Lectures-Programming-Fundamentals-with-C#/01.HTTP-Basics/README.md

 ---

-📌 Conclusion
+## 📌 Summary

-HTTP is the foundation of web communication.
+- HTTP is the backbone of web communication.

- - Requests and responses contain method, URL, headers, and body.
+- Every request and response contains a method, a URL, headers, and optionally a body.
- - HTML forms and tools like Postman help testing.
+- HTML forms and tools like Postman make it easier to test requests.
- - Understanding HTTP methods and response status codes is key for any web system.
+- Understanding the difference between GET, POST, PUT, PATCH, and other methods is key to building any web application.
- - It's important to distinguish between GET, POST, PUT, PATCH, etc.

 ---